B-Yahia/B-Yahia/README.md

 ## 👋 Hi there!
 I'm Yahya Bahhouss

-🎯 Junior Full-Stack Developer | 🌍 Based in Tallinn, Estonia
+🎯 Full-Stack Developer | 🌍 Based in Tallinn, Estonia
 💻 Passionate about building web applications using **ReactJS, PHP, Java, and MySQL/PostgreSQL**
 📈 Always learning and growing through hands-on projects and real-world experience